lammps/lammps/doc/src/fitpod_command.rst

      - 8
      - INT
      - number of digits after the decimal points for numbers in the coefficient file
+   * - group_weights
+     - global
+     - STRING
+     - ``table`` uses group weights defined for each group named by filename

 All keywords except *path_to_training_data_set* have default values.
 If a keyword is not set in the input file, its default value is used.
 After